-While it may seem like kids catch it from their friends, it turns out the worst cases are contracted at home.
+While it may seem like kids catch it from their friends, it turns out the worst cases of anxiety are contracted at home.
 When great parents see anxiety in their children, they don’t panic but take a long hard look at themselves.

 11. Great parents adapt to each child.